Kurta97/cossack-restaurant-kitchen-service-py-django/README.md

 [Cossack Kitchen Service deployed to Render](https://cossack-restaurant-kitchen-service.onrender.com/)

-You can you this user or create new user:
+You can use this user or create new user:
 ```
 login: Good_guy
 password: 5cJS2Yqn@@rt